viktor-shcherb/streamlit-keypress/README.md

 ## Features

 - Captures keyboard events throughout your Streamlit app
-- Returns the key that was pressed
+- Returns a list of keys pressed since the last rerun
 - Simple and lightweight

 ## Contributing